-While we can't know for sure whether Buffett is about to buy SandRidge Energy (NYS: SD) -- he hasn't specifically mentioned anything about it to me -- we can discover whether it's the sort of stock that might interest him.
-Answering that question could also inform whether it's a stock that should interest us.
+We can't know for sure whether Buffett is about to buy SandRidge Energy (NYS: SD) -- he hasn't specifically mentioned anything about it to me -- but we can discover whether it's the sort of stock that might interest him.
+Answering that question could also reveal whether it's a stock that should interest us.
+In this series, we do just that.

 Consistent earnings power.